-The magazine is written only in English, which Frias said was intentional:
+The magazine is written only in English, which Frias said was done intentionally.

-Frias maintained there is no other magazine like Barrio Warriors--one devoted solely to the gang issue and written and packaged in a street youth-oriented manner: "All you have out there, for the guys to read, are 'low-rider' (car) magazines.
+He maintains that there is no other magazine like Barrio Warriors--devoted solely to the gang issue and written and packaged in a street youth-oriented manner.
+"All you have out there for the guys to read are 'low-rider' (car) magazines," he said.

 "We're talking the same (street) language, but with an entirely different purpose," he said.
 "We're using some of the same kind of (low-rider) pictures and barrio group photos, but we're also presenting a message that we hope will change people's lives.